Beakerboy/VBA-SQL-Library/README.md

  * Execute(SQLSelect, column) - Execute a statement and return a single value
  * Execute(SQLSelect) Execute a statement and return an array of values

-The Database can be place in "Test Mode" as well by setting ```vba MyDatabase.TestMode = True ```.
+The Database can be placed in "Test Mode" as well by setting ```vba MyDatabase.TestMode = True ```.
 This will print all queries to Message Boxes, and only execute Select queries.
 This allows a developer to inspect all the queries for accuracy without risking any changes to the database.

 ### Login Form
 This form can be displayed to ask for the database credentials.
 This avoids having to hard-code username and passwords in the scrips.